Establishing Strategic Partnerships for Communities Talk Activities

 Faith-based Organizations—Faith-based groups in your community may yield a number of other partners with a tradition of community service and a strong volunteer base.
 In fact, many faith-based organizations have health and wellness programs.

 Health Care Providers—Health care providers, such as pediatricians, nurse practitioners, counselors, health maintenance organizations, and community hospitals, may be able to publicize the activity on their marketing platforms (i.e., newsletters, websites, and social media) or distribute materials in their offices.
-They also might have brochures related to substance abuse that could be distributed at your activity.
+They also might have brochures related to substance misuse that could be distributed at your activity.

 Government Offices—Libraries, public housing authorities, and your state and local Department of Family and Child Services and Department of Health and Human Services, among others, can be approached to help with your activity.